-Note: Some Health Technology programs have additional requirements, such as volunteer or observation time, additional course completion, additional test scores, or state licensure prerequisites.
+Note: Some Health Technology programs have additional requirements, such as additional course completion, additional test scores, professional credentials, or state licensure prerequisites.
 Please refer to the specific program description for more detailed information.
 Also, some clinical affiliates may require a specific background vendor and/or drug testing in order to attend clinicals at that institution.